goobta/dotfiles/README.md

 # dotfiles
 My configs for my daily workflow.
-Tested to work on Arch linux... other flavors may vary!
+Included are
+* aliases
+* vimrc
+* tmux config
+* docker shortcuts
+* emacs config
+* etc

 ## To install
 Simply run `sh repo_to_local.sh` and let the magic happen!
-However, know that this **will overwrite** your current config, so make a backup, or reap the consequences!
+However, know that this **will overwrite** your current config, so make a backup!

-## Included configs
-* vimrc
-* bashrc
-* i3
-* xbindkeys
-* xinitrc
-* termite
-* qutebrowser
-* UltiSnips Snippets

 ## Ultisnip Snipets Documentation
 ### LaTeX